 40%: Non-Academics: related animal experience, veterinary experience; research, industrial, and biomedical experiences; references; and overall application portfolio review

-Interviews: Top candidates ranked on the above criteria will be invited for interviews.
-Admission offers will be based on interview results.
+Top candidates ranked on the above criteria will be invited to participate in the Multi mini Interview process.
+Admissions will be based on interview results.

 Science courses taken 7 or more years ago may be repeated or substituted with higher-level courses with the written consent of the admissions committee.